joinmarket-webui/jam/README.md

 ## Setup

-While this prototype will hopefully be available as a packaged version soon, here is how you can set it up and play around with it yourself.
+Here is how you can set it up and play around with it yourself.

 ### Docker (regtest)

 See the [docker regtest setup readme](docker/regtest/readme.md).

 ### RaspiBlitz Setup